 Side effects include itching, redness and a burning sensation.
 It is essential whilst using Retin A to follow your dermatologist’s recommendations carefully and avoid the sun.
 As Tretinoin thins the skin, waxing should also be avoided.

-Important note: Do NOT use or take any of the medication for severe acne above without first consulting a qualified doctor.
-This post is for informational purposes only and is not to be viewed as acne medical advice.
+Important note: Do NOT use or take any of the medication for severe forms above without first consulting a qualified doctor.
+This post is for informational purposes only and is not to be viewed as medical advice.